chaw/r7rs-libs/INSTALL.md

 These libraries have mostly been tested on Chibi, Gauche, Kawa, Larceny and Sagittarius.
 Minor adjustments may be needed to make them work completely on other implementations of R7RS.

+The libraries rely on parts of R7RS-large, RedEdition.
+If your implementation does not support R7RS-large, you will also need to download the +scheme+ folder from https://github.com/petercrlane/r7rs-large and include it with this collection.

 In most cases, installation is straightforward:

 Many of the libraries are available from http://snow-fort.org/pkg

-Alternatively, download the entire collection as a zip file and unpack, or clone the repository, using the 'Clone or Download' button above.
+Alternatively, download the entire collection as a zip file and unpack, or clone the repository, using the 'Clone or Download' button on github.
 If the directory containing the files is SCHEME_LIBS, you must call your implementation with SCHEME_LIBS in its library path.  e.g.